CompilerErrorRBX/Alpha-Changelogs/Updates/Update 25-10-13 Hotfix.md

 - Fixed a bug which prevented players from being wallbanged.
 - Fixed a bug which prevented players from digging up landmines
 - Fixed a bug which prevented the Chinese bunker from initializing properly (breaking the gas disable sequence).
+- Fixed a bug which caused you to shoot when placing items.